maxi1985798/cuis-move-instance-variable-refactoring/README.md

 ![imgs/img2.jpg](imgs/img2.jpg)
 3. Enter the target class where the variable is going to move
 ![imgs/img3.jpg](imgs/img3.jpg)
 4. Done.
-Your varible is moved and all its references are repalced
+Your variable is moved and all its references are replaced
 ![imgs/img4.jpg](imgs/img4.jpg)